wdawson/okta.github.io/_source/_use_cases/isv/security-analytics.md

 #### Environment Setup

 All configurations will need to provide a customer the ability to define their base URL and API key.
-The base URL will be used as the basis for building organization specific RESTful URL’s and the API key is included in the Authorization header of requests to authenticate the interaction.
+The base URL will be used as the basis for building organization specific RESTful URLs and the API key is included in the Authorization header of requests to authenticate the interaction.
 The API key is to be considered extremely sensitive and controls should be put in place to protect it in the same manner that a password would be protected.

 ##### More on getting setup

 Learn more in the following links:

 + [API Test Client]
-+ [Auth Principals]
++ [Auth Principles]

 #### User-Agent